Testfire: Ridgeline Evolution AnorakBy Nik Maxwell

 --- Article continues below ---

 The sleeves have recessed neoprene cuffs which I generally loath, the use of neoprene that is.
 In my experience they trap water and once wet stay wet, and cold!
-Fortunately, they have been recessed quite a bit back from the end of the sleeve which I hoped would prevent them from getting too wet, too quickly.
+Fortunately, these cuffs have been recessed quite a bit back from the end of the sleeve which I hoped would prevent them from getting too wet, too quickly.

 Both the inner cuffs and sleeve cuffs have Velcro fasteners you can tighten to reduce moisture intake and windchill.
 The sleeves also have zippered and Velcro arm pit vents.
 These work to increase air flow and allow the dumping of both heat and moisture when required.